 - In Connection -> Data, enter the username registered on your slot.

-60. This is to prevent you to disconnect from your SSH session whenever you're idle.
+60. This is to prevent you from disconnecting from your SSH session whenever you're idle.

 - Now, to save your profile, go to Session.
 Enter any name you want on the Saved sessions text box and click Save.

-- We will now login to your seedbox.
-Highlight the Saved session you just made. and click Open.
+- We will now log in to your slot.
+Highlight the Saved Session you just made. and click Open.

 - Another window will open

-- Enter the password you set.
+- Enter the Password you set.
 Once logged in, you'll see this message.
-You're now in your seedbox's terminal prompt.
+You're now in your slot's terminal session.